 Biden: U.S. would defend Taiwan from attack by China.

 Online wager, engagement key to sports betting growth.

 What People Are Saying

-Renato founded Physik Invest after going through years of self-education, strategy development, and trial-and-error.
-His work reporting in the finance and technology space, interviewing leaders such as John Chambers, founder, and CEO, JC2 Ventures, Kevin O’Leary, businessman and Shark Tank host, Catherine Wood, CEO and CIO, ARK Invest, among others, afforded him the perspective and know-how very few come by.
+Additionally, Capelj is a finance and technology reporter.
+Some of his biggest works include interviews with leaders such as John Chambers, founder and CEO, JC2 Ventures, Kevin O’Leary, businessman and Shark Tank host, Catherine Wood, CEO and CIO, ARK Invest, among others.

 At this time, Physik Invest does not manage outside capital and is not licensed.
 In no way should the materials herein be construed as advice.
 Derivatives carry a substantial risk of loss.
 All content is for informational purposes only.